KFreon/KaelsKabbage/content/posts/2023-07-10-newtonsoft-vs-systemtextjson/index.md

 # Why am I looking at Serialisation?
 The app in question is performing badly, but there's nothing obvious in App Insights.
-is running alongside a load of others and the tier is just too low, and Azure calls out one or two of the apps for "high memory" at around 300mb...
+It's running alongside a load of other apps and the plan tier is too low; Azure is calling out one or two of the apps for "high memory" at around 300mb...

-We should/will upgrade it's tier, but first I wanted to see if there was something simple I could do.
+We should/will upgrade its tier, but first I wanted to see if there was something simple I could do.
 That escalated into investigating replacing [Newtonsoft](https://www.newtonsoft.com/json) with [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/how-to?pivots=dotnet-7-0)

 There are a number of comparisons between these two online, but they often used toy examples and I wanted to know what a real Enterprise example would look like.